Why Is My Furnace Making Noises?

 The small silver lining of a furnace noise is that there are a lot of them, and the vast majority of noises all coincide with a particular issue.
 This does mean you still have a problem, of course, but at least it’s one that is fairly simple to identify.
+If you would like a professional opinion regarding the type of noise you are hearing, don’t hesitate in contacting a furnace service in your area as soon as possible, so you can move forward with the repair process.
 Are you hearing:

 - Metal grinding?
-A metal-on-metal sound is very jarring, and for good reason.
+A metal-on-metal sound is very jarring and for good reason.
 This often means a component has loosened to the point of dangling or has broken off completely.
-You’ll want a repair professional right away to avoid a possible furnace replacement.
+You’ll want a repair professional right away to avoid a furnace replacement.

 - Humming and buzzing?
 Humming or buzzing sounds will probably be an electrical issue.
 This needs immediate professional attention.
 Don’t attempt to interact with the furnace, and if possible to do so safely, it’s best to cut power to the furnace at your control panel completely.